 On-shell gauge symmetry originates from Lorentz symmetry generally, thus doesn't distinguish between elementary and composite particles, but our purpose is to select theories of elementary particles only.
 This means that we need another consistent condition.

-Particles are elementary in the sense that they remain point-like in interactions at arbitrary energy scalar.
-This is in contrast with composite particles, of which form factors change drastically with increased energy.
+Particles are elementary in the sense that they remain point-like in interactions at arbitrary energy scale.
+This is in contrast with composite particles, whose form factors change drastically with increased energy.
 When the energy is high enough, a composite particle would eventually fragment into more elementary components.
 From the perspective of effective field theory, the theory based on the composite particle is only effective up to certain energies.
-When the energy increases to a certain point, the effective theory becomes invalid, there needs to be another theory that's based on more elemetary degrees of freedom to replace the former.
-In amplitudes, the process of effective theory becoming invalid is reflected in the energy increasing behaviors that violate perturbative unitarity.
-That fact that amplitudes evetually blows up to infinity as $E\rightarrow \infty$, reflects the process of the composite particle disolving into its elementary components.
+When the energy increases to a certain point, the effective theory becomes invalid, there needs to be another theory that's based on more elementary degrees of freedom to replace the former.
+In amplitudes, one of the main signals of the process of effective theory becoming invalid is the energy increasing behavior that violates perturbative unitarity.
+The fact that amplitudes eventually blow up to infinity as $E\rightarrow \infty$, reflects the process of the composite particle dissolving into its elementary components.

 The above analysis can be captured by the partial wave analysis of amplitudes.
 However, we would like to have an approach that has the above property directly reflected in the analyticity of S-matrix as function of momenta, polarization vectors, as well as masses and couplings.
-Noticing for longitudinal vector boson, $E\rightarrow \infty$ is equivalent to $m_V\rightarrow 0$.
-The condition of unitarity for amplitudes can be expressed as following: amplitudes remain finite when the vector boson mass goes to $0$.
+Noticing for longitudinal vector boson, $E\rightarrow \infty$ is equivalent to $m_V\rightarrow 0$ to certain extents.
+The condition of unitarity for amplitudes can be expressed as following: amplitudes remain finite when the vector boson's mass goes to $0$.
 We further generalize the condition from vector boson's mass to any particle's mass in the process.
-This finally gives the condition of strong massive-massless continuation in Item \ref{item:consis_cond}.
+This finally gives the condition of strong massive-massless continuation in Item (\ref{item:consis_cond}).
 In mathematical form, it can be written as

 $i$ being any massive particle.